alallaqi/poc-strapi-chat/README.md

 **LangGraph** extends LangChain by introducing graph-based workflows, where nodes represent logical steps (e.g., data retrieval, decisions, or tool actions) and edges define the flow of information.
 This enables modular and transparent AI application development with complex reasoning paths.

 **Agents** in LangChain/LangGraph are dynamic systems that use LLMs to decide which actions to take, such as calling tools, querying data sources, or performing computations.
-They follow structured reasoning steps (e.g., ReAct) to handle user inputs interactively and adaptively.
+They follow structured reasoning steps to handle user inputs interactively and adaptively.
+A common agent architecture is the "Reasoning and Acting" (ReAct).
+This type of agent, is equiped with a set of custom prebuilt tools (function) and can autonomously slelect ehich tool to use to complete the task given in input.
+In this project we use an extension of the ReAct agent, namely the "plan and execute" agent, which in adds the capability to build a plan composed by aseries of steps and review the plan at the completion of each step.

 ## Atchitecture